 Ally Bank Online Savings Account

 The Ally Bank Online Savings account is very similar to that of Synchrony.
-It earns an APY of 1.85% and you can open one with any amount.
-The bank also charges no fees.
-However, Ally Bank offers a free checking account.
-This can make transferring funds much easier and automated.
+In recent years, Ally has offered APYs in the neighborhood of 0.5% to 4.25%.
+Ally Bank also charges no fees and offers a free checking account.
+This can make transferring funds much easier and more automated.

 Vio Bank High-Yield Online Savings Account